xypan0/Daunce/cifar-resnet/README.md

 # Daunce on CIFAR-ResNet

 This directory contains the implementation of "DAUNCE: Data Attribution through Uncertainty Estimation" on the CIFAR-10 dataset with ResNet-9 model.
-This readme demonstrates how to performe data attribution with Daunce.
+This readme demonstrates how to performe training data attribution (TDA) with Daunce.

-1. **Train the ResNet-9 model (theta_0)**:
+1. **Train a ResNet-9 model (theta_0), on which TDA will be applied**:
     - `python train_resnet.py --lr 0.1`
-    - pick one of the checkpoints from `./checkpoint-resnet9/` directory.
+    - Pick one of the checkpoints from `./checkpoint-resnet9/` directory with good classification accuracy.

 2. **Run Daunce**:
-    - set `output_dir`, `theta_0_model` and then `./run.sh`
+    - Set `output_dir`, `theta_0_model` and then `./run.sh`.
-    - `run.sh` train multiple models sequentially, each with a different random seed.
-Parallelization with multiple GPU is needed if you want to speed up the process.
+    - `run.sh` trains multiple models sequentially, each with a different random seed.
+Parallelization with multiple GPU is needed for speeding up the process.
-    - `run.sh` will save the model checkpoints as well as the signals (e.g. loss, margin, etc.) in `output_dir`
+    - `run.sh` will save the model checkpoints as well as the signals (e.g. loss, margin, etc.) in `output_dir`.

 3. **Visualize the results**:
-    - use visualize.ipynb to visualize the results.
+    - Use `visualize.ipynb` to visualize the results.